GroupProject2020/Ovito/doc/python/index.rst

 ..
 OVITO scripting documentation master file

 **********************************
-OVITO Scripting Reference
+OVITO Scripting Manual
 **********************************

 This manual describes OVITO's scripting interface.
-You can access this manual from the *Help* menu in OVITO's graphical user interface.
+You can access this documentation from the *Help* menu of OVITO.

 Introduction:
 -----------------